 Indiana War Memorial Plaza

-In Downtown Indianapolis, find 25-acres dedicated to the memorials from several wars in history.
-Honoring veterans, find the Soldiers and Sailors Monument, Indiana World War Memorial and Museum, University Park, American Legion Mall, Veteran’s Memorial Plaza and USS Indianapolis CA 35 Memorial.
+In Downtown Indianapolis, 25 acres are dedicated to memorials to several wars in history.
+Honoring veterans, the Soldiers and Sailors Monument, Indiana World War Memorial and Museum, University Park, American Legion Mall, Veterans Memorial Plaza and USS Indianapolis CA 35 Memorial are located there.

 Newfields, A Place for Nature and the Arts